All resources in Course Mapping

 (View Complete Item Description)

-Great Writers Inspire presents an illuminating collection of Jane Austen resources curated by specialists at the University of Oxford.
+Great Writers Inspire presents an illuminating collection of James Joyce resources curated by specialists at the University of Oxford.
 It includes audio and video lectures and short talks, downloadable electronic texts and eBooks, and background contextual resources.

 Material Type: Lecture, Reading